WalobwaD/MOV-ZONE/README.md

 <h1 align = "center">REACT MOVIE APP</h1>
-<p>The React Movie App utilizes the <a href="'http://www.omdbapi.com?">(OMDBAPI)</a>.
-It displays all availables movies by search and Batman movies as the default homepage.
+<p>The React Movie App utilizes the <a href="'http://www.omdbapi.com?">(OMDB API)</a>.
+It displays all available movies by search and Batman movies as the default homepage.
 Has the latest movies too.</p>

 <img src="./src/DanFlix.png" alt="homepage"></img>